Insurance & Charges

 Student Health Services is able to provide affordable healthcare as a result of the tuition and fees package paid by students enrolled in on-campus classes.
 This eliminates charges for most office visits (regardless of what insurance you have) and allows the cost for care to be less expensive than most doctors’ offices in the Raleigh area.
 Some services such as woman’s annual well visits, lab work, x-rays, physicals, immunizations, physical therapy and other treatments have charges.

-Student Health Services (not including Pharmacy) is considered an in-network provider for the following plans: Blue Cross Blue Shield (PPO, HMO, Blue Value POS & Indemnity), Student Health Insurance Plan (SHIP), Cigna (with the exception of Psychiatry Service and the “Connect Network or SureFit”) Aetna (with the exception of Aetna Select) and United Health Care (with the exception of Psychiatry Service).
+Student Health Services (not including Pharmacy) is considered an in-network provider for most of following plans: Blue Cross Blue Shield (with the exception of Blue Local, Blue Home, and Blue Select), UNC System Student Health Insurance Plan (SHIP), Cigna (with the exception of Psychiatry Service and the “Connect Network or SureFit”) Aetna (with the exception of Aetna Select) Medcost and United Health Care (with the exception of Psychiatry Service).
 Student Health is also considered a “Non-Network Participating Provider” with Tricare.
 We are considered out-of-network for all other plans.

 We are currently negotiating with other major health insurance plans for in-network status – Check back soon!